rajasegar/helix-abbrevs-ls/README.md

 ### Usage
-Create a `abbrevs.toml` file inside your Helix config dir `~/.config/helix/abbrevs.toml`
+Create an `abbrevs.toml` file inside your Helix config dir `~/.config/helix/abbrevs.toml`

 Add abbreviations inside it like: